atelier-ritz/Coil-System-Core/README.md

 |5|7|72|big XP PSU (wooden case)|
 |5|8|72|big XP PSU (wooden case)|

-* <p style='color:red'>ATTENTION: the big XP PSU uses 220V AC input.
-It must be plugged at the designated outlet, and make sure the fuse at the hallway is turned on.</p>
+=== ATTENTION ===

-Switch 13 and 15
+The big XP PSU uses 220V AC input.
+It must be plugged at the designated outlet, and make sure the fuse at the hallway is turned on.
+Refer to the images in /Misc directory.

 ## Introduction